Classification

 • located along the posteroinferior ridge of the lesser wing of the sphenoid bone

-• it drains into the cavernous sinus and receives tributaries from the superficial middle cerebral vein and middle meningeal vein
+• drains into the CS and receives tributaries from the superficial middle cerebral vein and middle meningeal vein

 • basilar venous plexus